ubbelol/NStratis/README.md

 - ### Hash functions for the X13 POW minining algorithem

 ### NStratis is targetd to the Stratis blockchain
-#### It's the core component of the stratis [fullnode](https://github.com/stratisproject/StratisBitcoinFullNode) freamwork, a port of the bitcoin blockcahin in C#
+#### It's the core component of the stratis [fullnode](https://github.com/stratisproject/StratisBitcoinFullNode) freamwork, a port of the bitcoin blockchain in C#